-Prerequisite: ACCT 3202 and ACCT 3400.
+Prerequisite: ACCT 3202 and ACCT 3400, each with a grade of "C" or better.
 Concepts and tecnhiques required for financial statements and operational audits.

 ACCT 4850 Accounting Internship

 Prerequisite: Faculty approval.
 Graded "Satisfactory" or "Unsatisfactory."
 The application of academic accounting skills and values in an employment situation.
 A research project, approved by a faculty member and the employer, is required.